Vietnamese clothing: Twenty-first century

 In the 21st century, some companies and individuals are working on reviving, preserving, and upholding Vietnamese traditional culture, including Vietnamese clothing and designs.
 In 2013, researcher Trần Quang Đức published the book Ngàn năm áo mũ, marking the first step in restoring traditional costumes in Vietnam.
-Currently, there are many companies that research and reproduce traditional Vietnamese clothing, for example, a company called Ỷ Vân Hiên started to provide tailoring services of ancient Vietnamese clothing which included the áo ngũ thân and áo tràng vạt. Ỷ Vân Hiên company largely reproduces clothing worn in the Nguyễn dynasty period.
+Currently, there are many companies that research and reproduce traditional Vietnamese clothing, for example, a company called Ỷ Vân Hiên started to provide tailoring services of ancient Vietnamese clothing which included áo ngũ thân and áo tràng vạt. Ỷ Vân Hiên company largely reproduces clothing worn in the Nguyễn dynasty period.
 Other tailoring companies, such as Trần Thị Trang's company specializes in making ancient Vietnamese clothing which was typically worn between the Ngô dynasty and the Nguyễn dynasty.
 Painter Cù Minh Khôi and his friends launched the Hoa Văn Đại Việt project which digitized 250 ancient Vietnamese decorative patterns which spanned from the Lý dynasty to Nguyễn dynasty and applied them to variety of modern products such as keychains, calendars, T-shirts, and lucky money packets.

 In 2018, a book called Dệt Nên Triều Đại in Vietnamese language and Weaving a Realm in English language was published by the Vietnam Centre, an independent, non-government and non-profit organization which aims to promote Vietnamese culture to the world.
 The book contained historical facts about ancient Vietnamese fashion, illustrations and photos.
 The book Dệt Nên Triều Đại only covers the early years of the Later Lê era's clothing traditions from 1437 to 1471 AD after the Ming dynasty's forces were defeated by Emperor Lê Lợi.

 In 2008, there was a festival in Huế, where the Nam Giao ceremony was performed again after being revived again for the first time in 2004.
 Traditional clothing was worn during the ceremony and highlighted the clothing worn during the Nguyễn dynasty (however, some of the clothing of the Nguyễn dynasty in this event are still inaccurate).

 A parade in front of the Huế citadel.

 People in formal mandarin official uniforms walking in a parade.

 A man playing as the role of the emperor, wearing traditional clothing for the ritual.

 Mandarins sitting uptop chairs while royal guards hold umbrellas.

 The procession of the emperor going towards the ritual altar.

 Musicians of the royal court playing traditional court music (nhã nhạc).

 Reenactment of the moment that Emperor Quang Trung ascended the throne atop Bân mountain (Núi Bân).